fsprojects/TickSpec/README.md

 ## Resolving referenced types (beta)

-As it can be seen in the sample [Step definitions (F# without mutable field)](#step-definitions-f-without-mutable-field), the TickSpec framework allows to resolve additional parameters which are not part of the step itself.
-There are two ways how these parameters are resolved:
+As shown in [Step definitions (F# without mutable field)](#step-definitions-f-without-mutable-field), TickSpec also allows one to request additional parameters along with the captures from the regex holes in the step name as per typical Gherkin based frameworks.
+Such additional parameters can be fulfilled via the following mechanisms:
-* **Preregistered instance:** It is possible to prepare an instance in one of the previous steps.
-That can be easily achieved by returning the instance from a step.
-Whenever a step has a return value, then the value is stored under it's type (the step signature is used for the type resolving).
-There can be only one value for every type.
-When a parameter is being resolved, it firstly looks into this store of values whether there is not a predefined value.
+* **Instances returned from Step Method return values:** This involves generating and stashing an _instance_ in one of the preceding steps in the scenario.
+Typically this is achieved by returning the instance from the Step Method.
+Whenever a step has a return value, the the value is saved under it's type (the return type of the Step Method controls what the type is).
+There can be only one value per type stashed per scenario run.
+When a parameter is being resolved, TickSpec first attempts to resolve from this type-to-instance caching Dictionary.

-* **Resolving dependencies:** In case that a type was not already registered in a previous step, then TickSpec finds the widest constructor of such type and tries to create such instance.
-For that, it is needed to resolve all arguments of the constructor.
-That is achieved recursively using the same mechanism.
-The constructed instance is cached, so next time it will return the same instance.
+* **Resolving dependencies:** If an instance cannot be located in the type-to-instance cache based on a preceding step having stashed the value, TickSpec will attempt to use the 'widest' constructor (the one with the most arguments) of the required type to instantiate it.
+Any input arguments to the constructor are all resolved recursively using the same mechanism.
+Any constructed instances are also cached in the type-to-instance cache, so next time it will return the same instance.

-The instances lifetime is per-scenario.
-So, for every scenario it starts with no created instances and at the end of the scenario it clears all of the instance stores.
-Moreover, if any instance is IDisposable then the Dispose method is called.
+The lifetime of instances is per-scenario:- Each scenario run starts an empty type-to-instance cache, and at the end of the scenario the cache gets cleared.
+Moreover, if any instance is `IDisposable`, `Dispose` will be called.

-The sample usage is in the example projects DependencyInjection and FunctionalInjection.
+See the example projects `DependencyInjection` and `FunctionalInjection` for typical and advanced examples of using this mechanism.

 ## Custom type resolver (beta)

-In some cases it may be useful to provide a custom type resolver.
-That can be achieved by setting the ServiceProviderFactory property of StepDefinitions class.
-This factory is called on start of every scenario to provide an instance of IServiceProvider implementation.
-The IServiceProvider implementation is then used for resolving referenced types when an instance was not preregistered (see previous section [Resolving referenced types](#resolving-referenced-types-beta)).
-If the returned IServiceProvider implementation implements also IDisposable then Dispose is called at the end of the scenario run.
+While the typical recommended usage of TickSpec is to keep the step definitions simple and drive a system from the outside in the simplest fashion possible, in some advanced cases it may be useful to provide a custom type resolver.
+This can be achieved by `set`ting the `StepDefinitions.ServiceProviderFactory` property.
+This factory method is used once per scenario run to establish an independent resolution context per scenario run.
+The `IServiceProvider` instance is used to replace the built in instance construction mechanism (see _Resolving dependencies_ in the previous section: [Resolving referenced types](#resolving-referenced-types-beta)).
+If the `IServiceProvider` implementation yielded by the factory also implements `IDisposable`, `Dispose` is called on the Service Provider context at the end of the scenario run.

-The sample usage is in the example project CustomContainer - it demonstrate wiring of AutoFac including the lifetime scopes per scenario.
+See the `CustomContainer` example project for usage examples - the example demonstrates wiring of Autofac including usage of lifetime scopes per scenario and usage of the [xUnit 2+ Shared Fixtures](https://xunit.github.io/docs/shared-context.html) to correctly manage the sharing/ifetime of the container where one runs xUnit Test Classes in parallel as part of a large test suite.

 # Contributing

 Contributions are welcome, particularly examples and documentation.
-If you have an issue or suggestion please add an Issue.
-If you'd like to chat about TickSpec please feel free to ping me on [Twitter](http://twitter.com/ptrelford) or go to [the gitter channel](https://gitter.im/fsprojects/TickSpec).
+If you'd like to chat about TickSpec, please use the [the gitter channel](https://gitter.im/fsprojects/TickSpec).

+For issues or suggestions please raise an Issue.
+If you are looking to extend or change the core implementation, it's best to drop a quick note and/or a placeholder PR in order to make sure there is broad agreement on the scope of the change / nature of the feature in question before investing significant time on it; we want to keep TickSpec _powerful, but minimal_.